Bersuch/BankAccountProject/README.md

-This Repository is a Bank Account Project and is/will be build from scratch.
-It is only to be more Experienced and familiar with Java.
+This Repository is a Bank Account Project where a (given) User can deposit/withdraw/transfer money from his Bank Account.
+This Project Overall is only serving to be more experienced in Java.